formers/former/README.md

 Former::select('clients')->fromQuery(Client::all());
 ```

-Is the same as doing this but you know, in less painful and DRYer
+Is the same as doing this but you know, in less painful and DRYer.
+This will use each Task's default key, and output the Task's name as the option's label.

 ```html
 <div class="control-group">